The visual experience: How does a patient with astigmatism see?

 Imagine looking at the lights of Bahnhofstrasse or the illumination at Bellevue at night.

-- Without correction: Light sources flare, look like stars (“starbursts”), or leave streaks.
-A round dot looks oval or like a line.
-Faces in the distance are blurry, and even reading on a smartphone quickly tires your eyes.
+- Without correction: Light sources fray, appear like stars (“starbursts”), or create streaks.
+A round dot appears oval or line-shaped.
+Faces in the distance are blurred, and reading on a smartphone also tires the eyes quickly.

 - The result: Many patients complain of headaches, burning eyes, and difficulty concentrating, especially when working at a screen in the Zurich financial district or during precision tasks.

-- After correction: The world suddenly looks “high-definition.”
-Contours are razor-sharp, individual leaves on trees on the Uetliberg are clearly visible, and driving at night becomes safe and relaxed again.
+- After correction: The world suddenly appears in “high resolution.”
+Contours are razor-sharp, individual leaves on trees on the Uetliberg are recognizable, and night driving becomes safe and relaxed again.